-- the development of a large base of users possessing demographic characteristics attractive to advertisers; - o downward pressure on online advertising prices; The development of Web software that blocks Internet advertisements before they appear on a user's screen may hinder the growth of online advertising.
+- the development of a large base of users possessing demographic characteristics attractive to advertisers; - downward pressure on online advertising prices; - the development of independent and reliable means of verifying traffic; and - the effectiveness of our advertising delivery, tracking and reporting systems.

+The development of Web software that blocks Internet advertisements before they appear on a user's screen may hinder the growth of online advertising.
 The expansion of ad blocking on the Internet may decrease our revenues because when an ad is blocked, it is not downloaded from our ad server.
 As a result, such advertisements will not be tracked as a delivered advertisement.
 In addition, advertisers may choose not to advertise on the Internet or on our portal because of the use by third parties of Internet advertisement blocking software.